jerome-jouvie/NativeBass/distrib/1.1.2/readme/readme-bassmidi.txt

 What's the point?
 =================
-BASSMIDI is an extension to the BASS audio library, enabling the playing of MIDI files and real-time events, using SF2 soundfonts to provide the sounds.
+BASSMIDI is an extension to the BASS audio library, enabling the playing of MIDI files and custom event sequences, using SF2 and/or SFZ soundfonts to provide the sounds.
+MIDI input is also supported.

 Requirements